Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme_developer.txt

    This generate number of Warnings :
    Warning Discouraged access: The type xxx is not accessible due
-    to restriction on required library ... org.eclipse.jdt.ui.jar Try to see if you can get rid of them...
+    to restriction on required library ... org.eclipse.jdt.ui.jar

 13) Help
    point="org.eclipse.help.toc"